Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Function Extension

-\begin{Remark} Theorem~{\ref{Extensionthm}} provides necessary and sufficient conditions for the existence of an extension of a polymatroid function defined on the matroid $(X,\mathcal{I})$ to the entire power set $2^X$.
-We will show that the following example, taken from~{\cite{Singh2012}}, does not have an extension because there does not exist a monotone set function $g$ of the form {(\ref{monotoneform})} that satisfies the necessary condition {(\ref{sufneccondition})} of Theorem~{\ref{Extensionthm}}.
+\begin{Remark} Theorem~{\ref{Extensionthm}} provides necessary and sufficient conditions for the existence of an extension of a polymatroid function defined on the uniform matroid of rank $k$ to the uniform matroid of rank $k+1$.
+We will show that the function in the following example, taken from~{\cite{Singh2012}}, does not have an extension because {(\ref{sufneccondition})} is not satisfied.

-Example: Let $X=\{1,2,3\}$ and $\mathcal{I}=\{A: A\in X \ \text{and}\ |A|\leq 2\}$.
+Example~1: Let $X=\{1,2,3\}$ and $\mathcal{I}=\{A: A\in X \ \text{and}\ |A|\leq 2\}$.
 Define $f:\mathcal{I}\rightarrow\mathbb{R}$ as follows:

 $f(\emptyset)=0,$

 $f(\{1\})=f(\{2\})=f(\{3\})=1$,

 $f(\{1,2\})=f(\{1,3\})=1$, and $f(\{2,3\})=2$.